Guilty Until Proven Innocent: Wrongful Convictions in Illinois

-Illinois state law must require all police officers to employ body cameras at all times.
-Police officers found to have intentionally turned off their body cameras should be suspended immediately.
+Illinois state law must require all police officers to employ body cameras when interacting with members of the public.
+Police officers found to have not activated their body cameras should be fired immediately.
 Although some Illinois police departments equip some of their police officers with body cameras, there is still a large percentage of police officers on the streets who are not required to wear them.
 Body cameras have 3 main benefits that would help reduce wrongful convictions: First, body cameras play a vital role in warding off illegal police conduct and foul play.
 For example, it would be significantly more difficult for a police officer to plant drugs on an innocent person while a body camera recorded his every action.
 Body cameras would also make police officers more hesitant to abuse or violate the rights of citizens in order to extract information or false confessions.
 Second, body cameras would help to identify, discipline, and remove police officers from the streets who abuse their power by abusing citizens.
 This is true because body cameras offer unbiased, documented evidence on what events transpired during any given period of time, which would expose police officers who violate the rights of citizens.
 Additionally, body cameras would make it harder for police officers to hide their wrongdoing by fabricating police reports or falsely corroborating each other's stories.
 Third, body cameras can be utilized as an effective training tool to teach cadets and officers how to properly handle certain situations while respecting the rights of citizens.
 This can be achieved by showing officers body camera footage of incidents where fellow officers handled situations both properly and lawfully as well as improperly and unlawfully.
-The implementation of police body cameras would help foster truth and protect the Constitutional rights of citizens.
+The implementation of police body cameras would help foster truth and protect the constitutional rights of citizens.

 II.
 Public Defender Police Station Units